j-d0g/mistral-7b-nli/DATASET_CARD.md

 #### 1. Base Data Preparation

-The original dataset was split into training (90.01%), validation (5.00%), and test (4.99%) sets with balanced label distribution:
+The original dataset was split into training (90.00%), validation (5.00%), and test (5.00%) sets with balanced label distribution:

-- **Training set**: 35,597 examples used for fine-tuning
+- **Training set**: 28,051 examples used for fine-tuning
-- **Validation set**: 1,977 examples used for hyperparameter tuning
+- **Validation set**: 1,558 examples used for hyperparameter tuning
-- **Test set**: 1,972 examples reserved for final evaluation before submission to hidden test set.
+- **Test set**: 1,558 examples reserved for final evaluation before submission to hidden test set.

+Due to the thorough ablation studies, my results become heavily coupled with the validation set.
+Thus I propose to validate my final performance on a held-out test set before submission.

 #### 2. Initial Thought Generation